 To effectively respond and counter the aggressions of the company, Teamsters will need to develop a class-oriented approach that emphasizes solidarity and militancy.
 This will require a resolute left-wing within the union that is capable of putting before the membership the most effective strategies and tactics appropriate to the hazards we face.

-The post Oklahoma UPS Teamsters Build Solidarity Across Two States appeared first on Labor Today.
+The post Oklahoma UPS Teamsters Build Solidarity Across Two States first appeared on Labor Today.

 ]]>